Below are a few of the commonly asked questions we receive about Data Lens:

 Why am I not able to create a Data Lens page?

 There are a few factors required to create a Data Lens.
-First, you need to have Publisher or Administrator permissions in order to create the page.
-If you have the appropriate level of permissions, the Data Lens “Show Me” exploration image will display on the data set.
+First, you need to have a role on the domain, end users do not have the option to create a data lens page.
+If you have the appropriate level of permissions, there will be a Data Lens option in the Visualize pane on the data table.

 A Data Lens page can be created on a private or public published dataset.
 However, in order to make the Data Lens public, the underlying dataset has to be public.

-For newly created datasets, there is a time delay of about an hour and a bit longer for larger datasets (>10mil rows) for the Data Lens “Show Me” button to display.
+For newly created datasets, there is a time delay of about an hour and a bit longer for larger datasets (>10mil rows) for the Data Lens option button to display.

 Data Lens pages cannot be built off of filtered views, only the source tabular dataset.